GoogleCloudPlatform/keras-idiomatic-programmer/README.md

 *This collection is literally my Keras bible. a great one.* - Roozebh Sanaei, Computer Vision Engineer at Rapsodo

-*This [composable design pattern] is so amazing of an effort.* -  Sayak Paul, GDE/ML and Data Science instructor at Pyimagesearch
+*This [composable design pattern] is so amazing of an effort.* -  Sayak Paul, GDE/ML and Deep Learning Associate at Pyimagesearch

 ## Disclaimer